PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Five1.md

 He had finished rolling the sheet when the red figure was close enough to see, but too far away to speak to.
 It was a young woman, she lowered her red hood and waved cheerfully, then continued walking towards him.
 He interrupted his two handed packing to respond with a quick knight's salute.

-Once the taught canvas bundle was crammed back into his backpack, and the straps pulled tight, he squatted to shoulder the straps, hopping it's weight on the fallen tree before bearing the full weight.
+Once the taught canvas bundle was crammed back into his backpack, and the straps pulled tight, he squatted to shoulder the straps, taking a breath before bearing the full weight.

 "Hello." the young woman said.

-"Greetings."
+"Greetings.", he replied as cheerfully, putting his helmet on, but leaving the visor open.

 "Are you setting up camp here?" she asked.